AC is not working inspection

 How this system works:

-At its most basic level, a vehicle’s air conditioning system works by intentionally manipulating the temperature and pressure of refrigerant and the direct relationship they have.
+At its most basic level, a vehicle’s air conditioning system works by intentionally manipulating the temperature and pressure of refrigerants and the direct relationship they have.
 The process begins with creating high-pressure gas by compressing the refrigerant inside your vehicle’s AC system to raise its pressure and temperature.
 The refrigerant then flows through the condenser, which turns it into a hot high-pressure liquid before going into the receiver.
 The receiver – sometimes referred to as a dryer – removes moisture and unwanted particles from the refrigerant.
 After that, it passes into the expansion valve, or orifice tube, which reduces the refrigerant’s pressure and causes the liquid refrigerant to change its physical state into a cold low-pressure gas.

 The air conditioning system is chiefly comprised of the following components:

 - Compressor clutch: Before the compressor turns on, a special electro-magnetic clutch called the compressor clutch is necessary to engage and disengage the compressor cycle.
-The compressor clutch tells the compressor when to turn on and off so the refrigerant is correctly pressurized for use by the condenser.
+The compressor clutch tells the compressor when to turn on and off so the refrigerant is correctly pressurised for use by the condenser.

 - Condenser: Located in the front of the radiator, the condenser takes the hot refrigerant and cools it down while also reducing the pressure.
 This turns the refrigerant into a liquid that can pass to the next stage of the AC system.